Position Paper Outstanding Writing Guide

-Conducting a little research in advance helps you find out whether there is adequate information to support your stance.
+Researching in advance helps you determine whether there is adequate information to support your position paper's stance.
 Try visiting a handful of authority sites such as government and education websites in various countries.
-In case you don't already know, they are sites that end with ".gov" and ".edu" respectively.
+In case you don't know, they are sites that end with ".gov" and ".edu" respectively.
 This research will also give you a clue concerning which side of the argument you wish to take.
 If you discover that your subject of choice does not have enough data surrounding it in your country, try another one.
 Otherwise, you might lack content down the line.

-Having a lot of information on the topic is not enough – consider your point of view concerning your audience's beliefs.
+Having a lot of information on the topic is not enough – consider your perspective concerning your audience's beliefs.
 Think of yourself as a delegate of a committee or representing your country in an international forum.
-Remember that besides your judgment, the audiences in real-life situations are diverse and full of opinions.
+Remember that besides your judgment, the audience in real-life situations is diverse and full of opinions.

-Also, keep in mind that your professor / TA will probably have to read a few other essays on a similar topic.
-Therefore, you have to be unique, exhibiting innovativeness, and show that you have a thorough understanding of the topic.
-Furthermore, make decisions about the terms that you will explain as well as the background information to give.
-For example, writing for an economics professor is not similar to writing for a history professor.
+You have to be unique, exhibiting innovativeness, and show that you have a thorough understanding of your essay title.
+Furthermore, make decisions about the terms that you will explain and the background information to give.
 There are terms that you might want to explain and others that will be obvious.

 Do not make the mistake of assuming that the content is everything but rather consider your diction too.
-That is your choice of words to the expression of your ideas, tone, clarity, variety, and accuracy.
-More so, don't be tempted to use complicated words that will force someone to open their dictionary.
+That is your choice of words to express your ideas, clarity, variety, and accuracy.
+More so, don't be tempted to use complicated terms that will force someone to open their dictionary.
 They might get bored or go to the next point without fully understanding the previous one.

 Finally, avoid plagiarism.
-You can get the ideas from other people's work but never copy directly.
-Just check online with platforms like Grammarly to ensure that your work is not plagiarised.
+You can get ideas from other people's work but never copy directly.
+Just check online with platforms like Grammarly to ensure that you did not plagiarize in your work.

-- Give a little background information explaining why the topic is essential to your country or target audience.
+- Give a little background information explaining why the issue is essential to your country or target audience.